Performance of Conformal Prediction in Capturing Aleatoric Uncertainty: Discussion

 \section{Discussion}

 We evaluate the common assumption that conformal predictors capture aleatoric uncertainty.
 We perform this by measuring their correlation and similarity with the ambiguity present in human annotations across four datasets.
 Our experiments use a diverse set of datasets with varying degrees of class overlap from human annotators.
 Overall, we found that conformal predictors find it challenging to capture the class overlap recorded using multiple human annotators.
+We also observe similar results when considering entropy in human annotations.